September 19, 2022

 Toronto International Film Festival

 Comedian Billy Eichner (also a co-writer) takes a stab at injecting a much-needed dose of homosexuality and queerness into the well-worn romantic comedy formula in Bros.
-Co-writer/director Nicholas Stoller adheres surprisingly closely to familiar rom-com conventions with some refreshing LGBTQ+ twists like our current dating app hookup culture.
+Director Nicholas Stoller adheres surprisingly closely to familiar rom-com conventions with some refreshing LGBTQIA+ twists like our current dating app hookup culture.

 Produced by comedy gatekeeper Judd Apatow, there's the same heartfelt sweetness mixed with trademark raunchiness he's known for.
-Co-starring Canadian actor and perennial Hallmark Channel star Luke Macfarlane as Eichner's very bro-y love interest, we invest in their intitial superficially unconventional relationship before it slowly becoming more and more traditionally couple-y despite reluctance from both of them.
+Co-starring Canadian actor and perennial Hallmark Channel star Luke Macfarlane as Eichner's very bro-y love interest, we invest in their initial superficially unconventional relationship before it slowly becomes more and more traditionally couple-y despite reluctance from both of them.

 Amusingly enough, every significant role is portrayed by an openly queer or trans performer including the straight or cis characters for a clever twist on the usual Hollywood casting.
 Evidently, Bros is the first studio comedy about and starring openly gay leads.
-It might even be too funny with so many hilarious one-liners that detract from the romance part.
+It might even be too funny with so many hilarious one-liners that detract from the romantic parts.

-Stoller and Eichner (as a leading man) make Bros a winning mainstream romantic comedy with enough explicitly LGBTQ+ trappings to keep things fresh and interesting.
+Stoller and Eichner as a leading man make Bros a winning mainstream romantic comedy with enough explicitly LGBTQIA+ trappings to keep things fresh and interesting.
 While the jokes are razor sharp and often uproariously laugh-out-loud hilarious, the more traditional rom-com elements show their age when adapted to a more progressive and diverse lens.
 Nonetheless, Bros stands by most worthy efforts in the well-worn genre stereotypically aimed at straight white cis women and gay men.

 Bros premiered at the 2022 Toronto International Film Festival as part of the Special Presentations program.